On the go? Listen to our blog instead of reading it.

 Sara Westgreen is a researcher for the sleep science hub Tuck.
 She sleeps on a king size bed in Texas, where she defends her territory against cats all night.
 A mother of three, she enjoys beer, board games, and getting as much sleep as she can get her hands on.

 There is no doubt that sleep ties into mental health.
-If you need additional advice or help implementing these practices in your life, you can contact us to make a counseling appointment.
-You can find additional information on our adult counseling page.
+If you need additional advice or help implementing these practices in your life, you can contact us to make a counseling appointment or read How To Become a Morning Person, as we offer some some more practical advice regarding sleep hygiene there.
+You can find additional information regarding counseling on our adult counseling page.